godotengine/godot-docs/classes/class_physicalskymaterial.rst

 | *Getter*  | get_turbidity()      |
 +-----------+----------------------+

 Sets the thickness of the atmosphere.
-High turbidity creates a foggy looking atmosphere, while a low turbidity results in a clearer atmosphere.
+High turbidity creates a foggy-looking atmosphere, while a low turbidity results in a clearer atmosphere.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`